eabase/picocom/picocom.1.md

 **--help** | **-h**

 :   Print a short help message describing the command-line
     options.
-Picocom's version, compile-time options, and enabled features are also shown.
+Version, compile-time options, and enabled
+    features of picocom are also shown.

 # CHANGING DEFAULT OPTIONS